kcoyle/RDF-AP/DSPedited.md

 If standalone is "no", a matching description *must* be a description of value occurring elsewhere in the DSP.

-If standalone is "both", both are allowed.
+If standalone is not defined, then the description set is silent on this issue.

 If this description template is referred to in a Value Constraint, standalone cannot be "yes".